-Day 9, Transfer to Caiman House: After another early breakfast, we will transfer to Caiman House with stops along the way to check a few forest edges and many savannah ponds to see if we can locate the highly elusive Zigzag Heron.
-As we search for the Heron, we should come across some more common species such as Grey-Wood-Rail, necked Cocoi Heron.
-Maguari Stork, Buff-necked Ibis, and the stunning Jabiru Stork.
-Raptors in the area include Savanna, Great Black and Zone-tailed Hawks.
-The morning's journey ends at Caiman House where we will be welcomed by the staff, settle in

-(Jabiru Stork) to our accommodation, and then have lunch.
+Day 9, Transfer to Caiman House: After another early breakfast, we will transfer to Caiman House with stops along the way to check a few forest edges and many savannah ponds to see if we can locate the Sharp-tailed Ibis.
+As we search for the Heron, we should come across some more common species such as Grey-cowled Wood-Rail, Cocoi Heron, Maguari Stork, Buff-necked Ibis, and the stunning Jabiru Stork.
+Raptors in the area include Savanna, White-tailed Great Black and Zone-tailed Hawk.
+The morning journey will end at Caiman House where we will be welcomed by the staff, settle in to our accommodation, and then have lunch.